demisto/content/Packs/Salesforce/Integrations/Salesforce_IAM/Salesforce_IAM_description.md

 When creating a user in salesforce there are some mandatory fields, some are set as the default in the integration params:
 Default Local Sid Key, Default Email Encoding Key and Default Language Locale Key.
-ProfileId and Timezone Sid Key are part of the mapping fields and you need to map the proper values to them, in order to do so change the *DemoGenerateProfileId* and the *DemoGenerateTimeZone* automations to fit your settings.
+ProfileId and Timezone Sid Key are part of the mapping fields and you need to map the proper values to them, in order to do so change the *DemoGenerateProfileId* and the *DemoGenerateTimeZone* automations and use them as transformers to fit your settings.

 ## Add Custom Indicator Fields
 Follow these steps to add custom fields to the User Profile indicator.